-We will prepare a draft divorce petition for you to review, which contains information about your marriage, children and your reasons for wanting a divorce.
-We will gather all of this information at your initial fixed fee meeting.
+Once you formally instruct us, we will prepare a draft divorce petition for you to review, which contains information about your marriage, children and your reasons for wanting a divorce.
 Once you are happy with the contents of the petition, it is then sent to your spouse to allow them to review the contents and respond to any allegations within the petition.
 We allow your spouse 14 days to review the document and to instruct their own solicitors, if they wish to do so, before the petition is issued to the court along with a court fee of £550.

 The court will issue the petition and it will be sent to your spouse.
 From this point on, you are known as the Petitioner and your spouse becomes the Respondent.

 Your spouse, or their instructed solicitors, will be required to file an ‘Acknowledgement of Service’ form within 14 days of the petition being issued, confirming that he or she has received the petition and stating whether they are contesting the divorce.

 If your spouse does not respond and does not file an acknowledgment of service, we can use a process server to ensure the petition has been delivered and apply for ‘Deemed Service’.
 This enables you to apply for decree nisi, despite them failing to return the acknowledgment of service.